 - Depression during and after pregnancy: A resource for women, their families and friends from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Office of Maternal and Child Health

 - Moms’ Mental Health Matters

-- Mothertobaby.org, Medications and more during pregnancy and breastfeeding from the Organization of Teratology Information Specialists (OTIS)
+- Mothertobaby.org, How mental illness and its treatment affect pregnancy and breastfeeding from the Organization of Teratology Information Specialists (OTIS)